teaminkling/ngn-squid/README.md

 Simply run `squid manifest.json`.
 The linter will spit out some warnings or errors if it finds any.

+You may want to know [how to implement a parser/transpiler for Squid](docs/transpiler.md).

 ### Linter

 The linter is part of the transpiler.
 It will detect:

+- [ERR] Syntax error; story not well-formed.
 - [ERR] Not exactly one main-level library call.
 - [ERR] Flag read but never set.
 - [ERR] Illegal assignment to given type.